Jessica Haire was defeated by incumbent County Executive Steuart Pittman in the 2022 Anne Arundel County Executive general election.

 Mr. McMillian is spending some serious campaign cash attacking Jessica Haire over her 2021 vote to condemn Donald Trump for his role in the Capitol insurrection.

-Imagine wasting money on a campaign mailer attacking a political opponent over their vote to condemn a violent mob that resulted in the death of at least five police officers?
+Imagine wasting money on a campaign mailer attacking a political opponent over their vote to condemn a violent mob that killed at least five police officers.

 Aren’t Republicans supposed to be pro-law enforcement?